 PADI Rebreather Courses and Tec Diving

 PADI released the first PADI Rebreather Courses in 1999.
-This in response to PADI Member asking for PADI Rebreather Courses to teach in order to meet growing market needs.
+This wasin response to PADI Member asking for Rebreather Courses to teach in order to meet growing market needs.

-The first 2 courses to be released were the PADI Semi-Closed Rebreather Specialty Diver Courses.
+The first two Rebreather Courses to be released were the PADI Semi-Closed Rebreather Specialty Diver Courses.
 These were for the Dolphin / Atlantis and Draeger Ray Semi-Closed Rebreathers.
-The Draeger Rebreathers are very simple by today's standards and are “mechanical” units with no electronics.
+The Dolphin / Atlantis and Draeger Ray Semi-Closed Rebreathers are very simple by today's standards and are “mechanical” units with no electronics.
 As such we call these SCCR units, as opposed to modern Electronic Semi-Closed Rebreathers, eSCR, we have today.
+In fact the Draeger Rebreather Courses are still available at the Diver levels and Rebreather Instructor levels.

 What is a semi-closed Circuit Rebreather?

-The PADI SCCR courses are “Recreational.”
-Dive planning uses the RDP No-Decompression limits with the Max Depth being 40m.
+PADI SCCR courses are “Recreational.”
+This means dive planning using the Dolphin / Atlantis and Draeger Ray Semi-Closed Rebreathers No-Decompression limits with the Max Depth being 40m.
 For dive planning we use either formulas or the PADI EAD, EANx 32 / 36 Tables and PADI O2 Toxicity table.

 In 2001 PADI / DSAT released the Open Circuit Tec Deep and EANx / He Gas Blender Courses.
 PADI TecRec programs take divers beyond the usual limits of recreational diving.
 The purpose of The Deep Tec Course was to bridge the gap between 40m and 50m.
 And in 2003 PADI released the Trimix Course.

 Furthermore in 2009 the PADI TecRec Courses were renamed and restructured.
 This saw the release of PADI Tec 40, Tec 45 and Tec 50.
-Tec Trimix 65 was also released and qualifies divers to use any Trimix with 18% oxygen or higher.
+The full PADI Tec Trimix Courses were also released.
+These consist of PAD Tec Trimix 65 and PADI Tec Trimix often called Tec Trimix 90.
+This qualifies divers to use any Trimix with 18% oxygen or higher.
 The maximum depth is 65 m/213 ft using multiple stage cylinders.The changes were to be able to offer more flexibility / options for divers wanting to progress in smaller steps.
 It also provided more options for becoming and advancing as a Tec Diver.

 Finally in 2011 the PADI Rebreather Courses & PADI Tec CCR Rebreather Courses were released:

-As PADI is primarily a Recreational Diving Agency.
-Consequently, with the release of courses using technology which was once deemed “Tec” and complicated PADI felt the need to split Rebreathers into 2 categories:
+PADI is primarily a Recreational Diving Agency but does have Rebreather Courses.
+Consequently, with the release of courses using new technology which was once deemed “Tec” and "complicated."
+PADI felt the need to split Rebreathers into 2 categories for it new Rebreather Courses.
+Consequently rebreathers used for Rebreather Courses fall into 1 or 2 categories:

 - Type R – Recreational Rebreathers